Quartz vs Quartzite: Which Is Better for Countertops?

 Who Should Choose Quartzite?

 If your goal is to integrate natural aesthetic and longevity in your space, then go for a quartzite countertop.
-Choose quartzite to make your kitchen look and feel warm, luxurious, and elegant.
-Quartzite can add a unique personality to your home.
+Choose quartzite to make your kitchen look and feel warm, luxurious and elegant.
+Quartzite can add a unique personality to your home, especially natural varieties like Blue Lava Quartzite.
+It features bold blue-grey tones and striking, flowing patterns for a more dramatic, statement-style interior.

 It’s also preferred in high-end residential and hospitality projects, where each countertop becomes a visual centerpiece.
 However, you may have to opt for resealing annually, but you can enjoy authenticity over uniformity.